LMOORS30/sqly/src/docs/documentation.md

 This attribute has several implications:

 When generating `SELECT` queries an SQL `JOIN` expression is added for the foreign table.
-Additionally, all columns needed for the [`Table::from_row`](Table::from_row) implementation of the foreign struct are selected.
+Additionally, all columns needed for the [`sqlx::FromRow`] implementation of the foreign struct are selected.
 This works recursively and for any amount of foreign tables.
 Joined tables and selected columns are renamed in order to avoid name conflicts.

 The type of this field is required to have [`#[derive(Table)]`](derive@Table) and must be a path without any generics.
 The only exception is `Option<T>`, where the same restrictions apply to `T` and the identifier of `Option` must not be renamed.
 This prompts the generated expression to perform a `LEFT JOIN` instead of an `INNER JOIN`.